Al-Mufti House: History

 The Mufti House was built in the late 1920s in the style of the Akrawi and Habböo House located to the south.
 Built by Umar Hikmat, a prominent Circassian, the house was sold to a fellow Circassian politician, Sa'id al-Mufti, in the mid-1930s.
 Mufti, who would later become the mayor of Amman, made numerous additions to the house as his prestige as a politician grew.
 A new kitchen, toilets and a dining room were added, in what would eventually become the present-day house.
 Most significantly, Mufti added the notable front porch during the 1950s.
 Around the same time, another house was built to the east of the original house by Shawkat, Mufti's brother.
 Mufti eventually moved into the house, where he stayed until his death.
 Sa'id, Mufti's wife, resides in the house today.

 Architecture

 Similar in style to the Akrawi and Habböo house, the Mufti House features a wide aqua-green front exposure, very much in the style of that era of Amman architecture.
 The front porticoed balcony features rose-stone columns similar to the stone used by the Mango House across the street.
-The Mufti house does not face the street, rather, looks in the direction of Jabal Akhddar on the other side of Amman.
+The Mufti house does not face the street but instead looks in the direction of the Jabal Akhddar mountains on the other side of Amman.